plainionist/Plainion.GraphViz/docs/HowTos/Visualize code dependencies.md

 You can then either analyze the dependencies between packages by selecting the packages of interest or within one package by just selecting a particular one.

+Use "NetFramework" property to define whether .Net framework runtime should be used instead of .NET runtime.

 ![](../Screenshots/GenerateGraphFromPackageSpec.png)